 Is It Better To Leave A Relationship When You Feel Like You’re Walking On Eggshells?

-“Leaving an abusive or co-dependent relationship is certainly an option if there are not too many constraints such as finances or other matters.
+“Leaving an abusive or codependent relationship is certainly an option if there are not too many constraints such as finances or other matters.
 Living with such a person who makes you walk on eggshells is not helpful for your mental health.
-I do advise going to an advocate for the pros and cons of moving out,” Kavita says.
+I do advise going to a lawyer for the pros and cons of moving out,” Kavita says.

-“In the long run, if you can step out of fear, if you are resilient, if both of you can go for therapy, there is hope for healing, even if you don’t continue the relationship.
+“In the long run, if you can stop walking according to their whims, if you are resilient, and if both of you can go to therapy, there is hope for healing, even if you don’t continue the relationship.
 Mind you, narcissists will never seek help because they feel they can do no wrong.
-But it is possible that the partner who is causing you unease themselves have hidden trauma in their lives.
-If that’s the case, then they, too, can become functional, empathetic people if they seek help.”
+But it is possible that the partner who is causing you unease themselves has hidden trauma in their life.
+If that’s the case, then they too can become functional and empathetic if they seek help.”

-Ultimately, the choice is yours.
-No relationship is worth sacrificing your peace of mind and your authentic self.
-If there are circumstances that prevent you from leaving, get all the help you need, reach out to loved ones and form your own support group.
+Not even a long-term relationship is worth sacrificing your peace of mind and your authentic self.
+You do not need anyone to feel complete.
+If there are circumstances that prevent you from leaving, get all the help you need, reach out to loved ones, and form your own support group.
 You are always worth it.